 For inexpensive flea prevention blend equal amounts of dried chamomile and dried pennyroyal.
 Stuff the mixture into homemade fabric bags.
 Place these pillows in kitty's bed, on their favourite windowsill, floor area, or other popular spots.

 Give your dog brewers yeast daily.
 Use 1 tsp per 30 pound dog.
 Mix in food.
 Brewer's yeast can be found at most health food stores.
 It works really good.

 The simplest way to get rid of fleas on your pet is to shampoo it.
 It doesn't have to be a special flea shampoo.
 Any shampoo (or liquid soap, like Dawn) will do since any shampoo will suffocate the fleas.
-We've used both baby shampoo and regular dog shampoo with great success.
-Remember to start with the head so that the fleas can't run into your pet's ears and nose.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.